-update the anti-bullying and positive behaviour policies to reflect the most recent DE guidance.
+continue the review of the anti-bullying and positive behaviour policies to reflect the most recent Department of Education guidance and the positive, inclusive ethos of the school.

 9. Overall effectiveness

 Owing to the impact of the action short of strike being taken by the staff, the ETI is unable to assure parents/carers, the wider school community and stakeholders of the quality of education being provided for the children.
 The school is a high priority for future inspection with no further notice.